Skip to Content

 A plate of Cambodian-style barbecued meats at Kreung Kitchen.
 Photo by Hadley Tomicki for L.A.
 TACO.

 Just follow your nose through a thick cloud of smoke that smells sweetly like lemongrass, garlic, and steak.
-There, you’ll find Kreung’s tent, Oum in the back laying skewers of pork belly and beef, chicken thighs, short ribs, and two sausages across a length of char-encrusted, propane-fired grates.
+There, you’ll find Kreung’s tent, with Oum in the back laying skewers of pork belly and beef, chicken thighs, short ribs, and two types of sausage across char-encrusted lengths of propane-fired grates.

-Kreung’s meats are all served tender and elaborately packed with spices.
+Kreung’s meats are all tender, each elaborately packed with spices.

-Kreung's stubby twako sausages are also beef-based, bearing prominent acidic notes like the ones we’ve come to expect in the pork-based chorizo obtained at our local Oaxacan butcher.
-Oum tells us that these luscious sour flavors come from the fermentation of the jasmine rice included among the red medley encased in these weenies, which is left to set out for a few days.
-The resulting twako is tangy and spicy, beefy juices bursting with every snap of their skin.
+Kreung's stubby twako sausages are also beef-based, bearing prominent acidic notes like those we’ve come to expect in the pork-based chorizo obtained at our local Oaxacan butcher.
+Oum tells us that these luscious sour flavors come from the fermentation of the jasmine rice, which bulks up the red medley of minced ingredients encased in these weenies, which is left out to sit for a few days.
+The resulting twako is tangy and spicy; beefy juices bursting with every snap of their skin.

 Pork belly and coconut corn at Kreung Kitchen